turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 end
 ```

 You'll notice that we didn't move over the instantiating of the `Member` objects.
 This is because we want the only job of this service to be to talk to Propublica (SRP).
-Formatting the data is seperate responsibility and should be done elswhere.
+Formatting the data is separate responsibility and should be done elsewhere.

 Run our service test and we should be good.
 Now run the feature test.
 When it passes we can update our `HouseMemberSearch` PORO.
-Before deleting code, let's comment it out.
+Before deleting code, let's comment it out and make sure the test still passes.

 ```ruby
 class HouseMemberSearch